brookelynndoonan/BridgeTECHOfficial/README.md

 # BridgeTECH-Official-Project

-This is a project built buy Jess Thompson, Sha'mir Willis, Megan Flaherty and Brooke-Lynn Doonan
+This is a project built by Jess Thompson, Sha'mir Willis, Megan Flaherty and Brooke-Lynn Doonan

+---------We need to pluck through this, to see what we want to exclude and what we want to add to our 'Read Me'.
+Maybe a description of the project.------

 ### Fill out the environment variables
 Complete `setupEnvironment.sh` with the group repo name and the github username of the team member holding the repo.